The Love Specialist

+The Love Specialist (also known as La Ragazza Del Palio and The Girl who Rode In the Palio) is 1958 Italian-French movie directed by Luigi Zampa and starring Diana Dors and Vittorio Gassman.

 Plot

-Diana Dixon, a Texan girl (played by Dors), wins a quiz show jackpot, and uses her winnings (a prize in cash and a brand new Cadillac car) for a trip to Italy.
-Her car breaks down near Siena where she meets Prince Piero di Montalcino (Gassman), a handsome Italian nobleman.
+Diana Dixon, a Texan girl, wins a quiz show jackpot, and uses her winnings (a prize in cash and a brand new Cadillac car) for a trip to Italy.
+Her car breaks down near Siena where she meets Prince Piero di Montalcino, a handsome Italian nobleman.
 He believes that she must be rich, and she also thinks that he must be wealthy, but that's very far from the truth.

 The romance reaches its climax at the traditional Palio horse race where, after Diana breaks up with the prince upon hearing that he bribed the jockey of the rival contrada into throwing the race so that his horse could win, she fast-talks the rival horse's owner into letting her ride.
-After winning the Palio, she will accept to marry the Prince.
+After winning the Palio she marries the Prince.